Are you searching for a Dandies Chocolate Marshmallow Cremes Recipe?

 - After 15 or 20 minutes has elapsed, it’s time to melt the marshmallows.
 In a double boiler over medium heat, combine the remaining marshmallow ingredients: oil, marshmallows, water, vanilla, and beet juice.
 Stir this mixture until all of the marshmallows are completely melted.

 - Once the marshmallows have cooled slightly, I scooped mine into a piping bag.
 Make sure it’s cool enough to handle!
-Take the chocolate mold out of the freezer and pipe some marshmallow into the center of the candies.
+Take the chocolate mold out of the freezer and pipe some marshmallow into the centre of the candies.
 I used a toothpick to move the filling around a bit.
 Repeat this with all of the candies.

 - Note Why use a double boiler?
 Personally, I get nervous about chocolate and marshmallows burning on the bottoms of pans.
 I would hate to waste ingredients on an easy oversight.
 You take your eyes away from the pots for one second…and poof!
 Everything is burned.